This post may contain affiliate links.

-Whether reuniting with a host family from many years back, spending time with a driver or tour guide, or want to spoil the maids and waiters at the resort, or volunteering, I’m often asked about the best gifts to take to Costa Rica to give to ticos.
+Whether reuniting with a host family from many years back, spending time with a driver or tour guide, wanting to spoil the maids and waiters at the resort, or volunteering, I’m often asked about the best gifts to take to Costa Rica to give to ticos.

 The key to taking a good gift is to know a bit about your audience.
 Don’t take a bag of socks to a wealthy family hosting you in the capital, for example.